terralang/terra/README.md

 Terra also includes `for` loop.
 This example counts from 0 up to but not including 10:

     for i = 0,10 do
-        c.printf("%d\n",i)
+        C.printf("%d\n",i)
     end

 This is different from Lua's behavior (which is inclusive of 10) since Terra uses 0-based indexing and pointer arithmetic in contrast with Lua's 1-based indexing.
+Ideally, Lua and Terra would use the same indexing rules.
+However, Terra code needs to frequently do pointer arithmetic and interface with C code both of which are cumbersome with 1-based indexing.
+Alternatively, patching Lua to make it 0-based would make the flavor of Lua bundled with Terra incompatible with existing Lua code.

 Lua also has a `for` loop that operates using iterators.
 This is not yet implemented (NYI) in Terra, but a version will be added eventually.